 I don’t know who made the decision to cast Sherlock Holmes’ sidekick as a woman and a sophisticated fashionista at that, but s/he deserves a lot of credit.
-Created by Robert Doherty (now I need to check out his other works), Elementary was a fresh and wonderful spin on Sir Arthur Conan Doyle’s tales of Sherlock Holmes.
-And Joan Watson‘s style, as worn by 5’3″ Lucy Liu, is petite style that’s not short on creativity.
+Created by Robert Doherty (now I need to check out his other works), Elementary was a fresh and wonderful spin on the Sir Arthur Conan Doyle classic.
+For those of us who are fans of good TV and fashion, Joan Watson‘s style kept us loyal for all 7 seasons.

 Wear above the knee or knee-length